 Colour plus texture for the lips.
 Stands out on the runway.
 Simmers on the street!
 What made M•A•C famous.

-MAC RUBY WOO
+MAC RUBY WOO RETRO MATTE LIPSTICK

 MAC Retro Matte lipstick in Ruby Woo is classified as a very matte, vivid blue-red.
 When looking at the bullet, it really appears to be super matte.
 I had been really happy that Russian Red has a creamy matte formula instead of just a flat-out matte.
 So this one, being a Retro Matte, made me prep my lips really well before even trying it on for the first time.

 But more on that later on.
 First, I want to talk about the shade.
 It is described as a blue-red, but it doesn’t appear to be overly cool-toned.
-It’s not too warm-toned either, which makes it very wearable by almost every skintone and undertone.
+It’s not too warm-toned either, which makes it very wearable by almost every skin tone and undertone.
 Another thing I love about its color is that it has a bit of brightness to it which makes it fun to wear.

 MAC Ruby Woo (Retro Matte) lipstick is medium dark in the bullet, but once it’s swatched, it isn’t too dark and is even bright.
-It is richly pigmented, but as you can see in the arm swatches above, 1 swipe is only semi opaque.
+It is richly pigmented, but as you can see in the arm swatches above, 1 swipe is only semi-opaque.
 But that’s because of its very matte formula which makes it a bit hard to swipe on.
 But once applied on the lips, even just 1 layer is already opaque.

 Because of how pigmented it is, it will be appreciated even by those with pigmented lips like me.
 Although, those with extremely pigmented lips might want to use a lip concealer or a lip liner underneath it just to be sure.

 Ruby Woo lipstick, having a very matte texture, doesn’t glide smoothly across the lips.
 It tends to tug a bit, but not as bad as Inglot 408 Matte lipstick.
-What I do to remedy this is I dab it on first, until every bit of my lips are covered with color.
+What I do to remedy this is I dab it on first, until every bit of my lips is covered with color.
 Then, once I glide the lipstick on, it goes on more smoothly.
 Hurrah!

 I also make sure to exfoliate my lips really well and apply a moisturizing lip balm before even applying MAC Ruby Woo.
 Even though it doesn’t accentuate chapped lips that much, it’s still much better to have a smoother texture to apply it on.
 It doesn’t settle into the lip lines nor does it feather or bleed.
 It wouldn’t hurt to use a matching lip liner like Ruby Woo Lip Pencil because it would also help the lip color to last longer.